torvalds/linux/Documentation/doc-guide/parse-headers.rst

 \ **parse_headers.pl**\  [<options>] <C_FILE> <OUT_FILE> [<EXCEPTIONS_FILE>]

-Where <options> can be: --debug, --help or --man.
+Where <options> can be: --debug, --help or --usage.

 OPTIONS